sveetch/djangotribune/README.rst

   you try to fetch a backend where they are no new message;
 * If the *POST* request is invalidated (with the form) the returned response will be a **Http400** (*Bad Request*) with an explanation in Ascii;
-* A **Http404** is returned when you try to use a channel or a remote backend that doesn't exists;
+* A **Http404** is returned when you try to use a channel remote backend that doesn't exists;
 * You could receive a **Http500** (*Internal Server Error*) in case of bugs or bad configured server;
-* Eventually you can receive a **Http403** if you try to use a restricted command but there are not implemented yet.
+* Sometimes you can receive a **Http403** if you try to use a restricted command but there are not implemented yet.

 Action commands
 ***************

-Action commands can be passed in message content, generally this result in doing the action without saving a new message although some actions can push a message to save.
+Action commands can be passed in message content, generally this results in doing the action without saving a new message although some actions can push a message to save.

 All action command must start with a ``/`` followed (without any separator) by the